FIESTA SEÑOR 2026

 Sharing the same steadfast faith, Raymundo believes that prayers offered with sincerity will always be answered.

-“Salig lang, sa pag-sige lang namo og [ampo] ni Santo Niño ari sa Cebu, matuman man,” he shared./Giane Pilapil (CNU Volunteer)
+“Salig lang, sa pag-sige lang namo og [ampo] ni Santo Niño ari sa Cebu, matuman man,” he shared./Giane Pilapil (CNU Student Volunteer)

 While thousands come daily to the Basilica Minore del Santo Niño de Cebu to pray for miracles, Patricio O. Balberona, fondly known as Pat to his colleagues, offers one through quiet service: his time, his strength, and his unwavering faith.